ivandotv/validar/docs/validation/test-message.md

 ## Test message

 This property is used when the associated test fails.
-Return value will be used on the `FieldValidationResult` object as the message for the failed validation.
+The return value will be used on the `FieldValidationResult` object as the message for the failed validation.

 ```js
 /**